 When someone comes to see me with symptoms of anxiety or panic, the first thing I do is rule out medical causes first.
 There are medical conditions that mimic the symptoms of anxiety.

-This means that you may be having panic attacks, but the underlying cause may not be anxiety.
-It is important, therefore, to know which medical conditions can give similar symptoms to anxiety.
+You may have panic attacks, but the underlying cause may not be anxiety.
+It is essential, therefore, to know which medical conditions can give similar symptoms to anxiety.

 You can read a complete list of anxiety symptoms here

-If your symptoms are not of a medical nature, what you are experiencing then, is most likely the effects of your nervous system.
+If your symptoms are not medical, what you are experiencing then is most likely the effects of your nervous system.

 Medical conditions with symptoms similar to anxiety and panic.

 Mitral valve prolapse is where the valve that helps blood flow to your heart does not close properly.
-It should be noted straight away that this causes few problems for most people.
+It should be noted that this causes few problems for most people.

 You can have this condition and not cause any harm at all.
 For most people, treatment is not needed.
 Indeed many people do not have symptoms at all.

 Saying that (and again, I want to stress that this is harmless for most people), one of the mitral valve prolapse symptoms is that it can cause the person to have panic attacks.

 As an asthmatic myself, I know this one only too well!
 Asthma is not just for kids; you could be like me and have adult-onset asthma.

 I was diagnosed with asthma at the ripe old age of 38.
 If you have panic attacks, you will fully understand that your breathing can be affected.

 Asthma, as you probably know, affects breathing.
 The airways in the lungs become inflamed, and it can feel like you breathe in and have your lungs puffed up like a penguin.

 The symptoms include coughing, wheezing, chest tightness, and I get palpitations with chest pain and coughing.
 The difficulty breathing properly with asthma can lead to hyperventilation, which is responsible for many of the symptoms experienced during a panic attack.